 If you wish to stay in Germany after graduation, you must apply for an extension of your residence permit at the Foreigners’ Authority responsible for your place of residence.

-As a graduate of a German university, you may apply for a residence permit to look for work, which can be issued for a maximum of 18 months.
-This extended residence permit should help you seek a job that is “commensurate with your qualification”, i.e. a job that corresponds to your qualifications and your degree.
+As a graduate of a German university, you may apply for a jobseeking residence permit, which can be issued for a maximum of 18 months.
+From November 2023 the legal regulations have changed and the job offer no longer has to be related to your degree.

-A residence permit for seeking work includes an unrestricted work permit, which means that you can also work in an unqualified job, for example as a temporary worker in a restaurant.
-The intention is that you can finance yourself while you look for a job.
+A residence permit for jobseeking includes an unrestricted work permit, which means that you can also work in an unqualified job, for example as a temporary worker in a restaurant.
+The intention is that you can finance yourself while you look for a qualified job.

 The maximum validity period of 18 months begins on the date on which you are notified in writing that you have successfully completed your studies.